Skip to Main Content

 Burch Energy, Residential PCAF administrator for Energy Trust, will issue reimbursement checks within 45 business days of receiving all required materials.
 Funding and project eligibility are subject to change.
 Energy Trust reserves the right to decline reimbursement for any project.

-For questions regarding the guidelines and requirements listed, please email homesfund@energytrust.org.
+For questions regarding the guidelines and requirements listed, email homesfund@energytrust.org.